 Addiction is a problem that affects millions of people around the world, and many of us know at least one person struggling with an addiction to drugs or alcohol.
-Still, the majority of people in this country don’t truly understand what drives a person’s addiction, and how even the most successful leaders in the business world can fall victim to substance abuse and addiction.
+Still, the majority of people in this country don’t truly understand what drives a person’s addiction, and how even the most successful leaders in the business world can fall victim to substance abuse and possess addictive tendencies.
 In fact, the impulsive and compulsive tendencies and traits that compel an addict to continue using drugs or alcohol despite negative consequences may be the very same traits that fuel some of our most successful leaders in the United States, simultaneously driving their success and making them prone to addiction.
 If you know a successful individual who may be at risk for addiction, contact Behavioral Rehabilitation Services today to speak with a qualified addiction recovery counselor.

 What is an Addictive Personality?

 As a whole, our society tends to file drug addicts and alcoholics away in a convenient, albeit inaccurate, category.
 Addicts are weak-willed individuals with no discipline, self-control, or drive to succeed in life.
 They lack the morals and willpower to control their impulses, and that’s why they fall victim to their addiction time and time again.
 Successful people, on the other hand, are driven, determined and resilient, and these traits are the key to their success.
 The problem with this common perspective lies in the fact that successful people possess many of the same personality traits as addicts, and while these traits may make them more prone to addiction, they also help them succeed in the professional arena.
-In fact, some of the most revered figures in history – Alexander the Great, Sigmund Freud, Aldous Huxley and Winston Churchill, for example – had addictive personalities, defined as a specific set of personality traits that predispose an individual to developing an addiction.
+In fact, some of the most revered figures in history – Alexander the Great, Sigmund Freud, Aldous Huxley and Winston Churchill, for example – had addictive tendencies and personalities, defined as a specific set of personality traits that predispose an individual to developing an addiction.
 Some of the traits that factor into an addictive personality include:

 - Heightened stress and lack of coping skills